 - IMPORTANT: Force your Windows PC to show file extensions:

 - Accumulate your PIE and KEY files alongside the ExtremeEncryption.exe program:

 - You may, if you wish, replace your Sched_##.KEY files:

 - To text wrap or not to text wrap, that is the question:

 - If you create your own keys, track those keys securely:

 - If you create your own keys, share those keys securely:

 - Keep encrypted content away from word processors:

-Think of maintaining a Windows PC in the office for use by anyone who is encrypting or decrypting.
+Think of maintaining in the office a Windows PC that is totally disconnected from the Internet.
 Almost any surplus Windows PC will do, Windows 7 or later.
-If that computer is never connected and has any wireless access blocked, then hackers cannot invade, track, eavesdrop, or do malevolent things.
+(Some XPs work, some don't.)
+Block any wireless access as well.
+Then hackers cannot invade, track, eavesdrop, or do malevolent things.
 Keystrokes cannot be sent out from a computer disconnected from the Internet.
 Hackers are cut off from any information.

-Installation of Extreme Encryption software on a Windows PC dedicated to encryption and decryption means that files and messages need to be carried from and to team member's regular devices and computers, on flash drives or other hardware-based methods.
-If they routinely use macOS or Chrome OS or Linux or whatever, that's okay.
-Extreme Encryption handles any file types whatsoever.
+Use of a separate disconnected Windows PC for encryption and decryption means that files and messages need to be carried from and to regular devices and computers, on flash drives or by other hardware-based methods.
+That little bit of extra work greatly increases security.
+It also adds flexibility for people who routinely use macOS or Chrome OS or Linux or whatever.
+Incidentally, Extreme Encryption handles any file type from any operating system.